andrea arnold: how we cast 'american honey'

 It was really important to me.
 Everyone I cast I really love.
 Every single one of them.
 And although the script wasn't really written like an ensemble piece, it was written really as a story between Star and Jake, when we got all these beautiful people that we cast, I just couldn't bare not to have them there.
 I wanted you to see them all.
 I wanted them to be seen.

-There's a real family atmosphere when they're travelling in the van… How do you go about creating that kind on set?
+There's a real family atmosphere when they're traveling in the van.
+How do you go about creating that kind on set?

 Did they bond straight away?

 They bonded very early on.
 They came from all over America.
 Some of them had never flown before.
 We all arrived at this big hotel.
 It was a very exciting thing for everyone.
 So it was immediate because we're all sharing this big adventure.
 We're making something together, we're living together and all the things that that entails.
 Ups, downs, sharing, looking after each other.
 Everything.
 That's a very bonding experience.
 And that happened from day one.
 I remember them all arriving and hanging outside the hotel straight away.
 Walking around together, going to get food, going to the gas station to get cigarettes.
 Immediately.

 Music is such an important part of the bonding in the film.
 Were there certain songs you know you wanted from the very beginning?